department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/profile/sprints-71-80.md

   - Please don't upload the PDF.
 As much content as possible should be pulled out into Github docs.
   - It might be worth collaborating with Liz on where this best fits into the structure she set up.

 ### Notification preferences

+**Design**

 This is pending Liz's availability.
 She is doing some research for My VA this sprint, which is higher priority.

-**Design**

 - Determine if UI changes are needed for the default opt-in indicator

-**FE & BE**

-- Default opt-in indicator discovery
-  - What changes need to happen?
-  - What information do we receive? '
+**FE**

+- Update list of facilities that have prescription SMS texts

 ### General